David Vobora

-David Michael Vobora (born April 8, 1986) is a former American football linebacker.
-He was drafted by the St. Louis Rams with the final pick (252nd overall) in the 2008 NFL Draft, earning him the title of Mr. Irrelevant.
+David Michael Vobora (born April 8, 1986) is an American former professional football linebacker.
+He was selected by the St. Louis Rams with the final pick (252nd overall) in the 2008 NFL draft, earning him the title of Mr. Irrelevant.
 He played college football for the Idaho Vandals of the Western Athletic Conference.

-Early years
+Early life

 Vobora is a 2004 graduate of Churchill High School in Eugene, and was the team captain as a junior and senior and played linebacker, quarterback, and running back.
 He was honorable mention All-Midwestern league quarterback as a senior.
 He was a second-team all-conference linebacker as a junior and an honorable mention all-conference linebacker as a sophomore.
 He was also an honorable mention basketball player as a senior.

 College career

 In 45 games at Idaho, Vobora started 33 and ranks sixth in school history with 341 tackles (209 solo), including three sacks, 28 stops for losses.
 He recovered three fumbles and caused six others.
 He also intercepted two passes and had five pass deflections.
 As a senior in 2007, Vobora was All-WAC for the second consecutive season, and led Idaho in tackles with 148 (59 solo) and had a sack, an interception and a fumble recovery.
 As a junior in 2006, he was first-team All-WAC after leading the Vandals with 134 tackles (101 solo, 33 assists) and 15.5 tackles-for-loss and four passes defensed, two sacks, two forced fumbles, two quarterback hurries and one interception.
 In 2005, he played in all 11 games and started six and finished with 43 total tackles (32 solo and 11 assists) with six tackles-for-loss and forced three fumbles and had two fumble recoveries.
 As a true freshman in 2004 he played in all 12 games (started three) and made 17 total tackles (12 solo, five assists).
 Vobora played for three head coaches (Nick Holt, Dennis Erickson, & Robb Akey) in his four seasons at Idaho, and did not redshirt.